Lost your Password?

 Free calls are still offered nationally but international calls are now half the normal price.
 In addition to this there are tests ongoing where prisoners can contact their children by using a tablet.

-Travelling in the line of duty (both within the country and abroad) is to be avoided if not absolutely necessary.
+within the country and abroad) is to be avoided if not absolutely necessary.

-The region of Stockholm has recommended its employees working at the Head Quarter or the Region Office to work from home if possible.
+its employees working at the Head Quarter or the Region Office to work from

 General recommendations such as washing your hands often and thoroughly, keeping distance from other people, avoid local transportations etc, including staying at home if you are experiencing any symptoms or have been associated with persons having symptoms or have been confirmed to be infected.